VIDEO PODCAST: Wednesday With Wagner - Hosted by Matthew Stevens & Joey Wagner

 Matthew Stevens

-In this first edition of a weekly video podcast segment called "Wednesdays With Wagner", Illini Now/Sports Illustrated publisher Matthew Stevens and Decatur Herald-Review reporter Joey Wagner hit three topics involving Illinois sports.
+In this fifth edition of a weekly video podcast segment called "Wednesdays With Wagner", Illini Now/Sports Illustrated publisher Matthew Stevens and Decatur Herald-Review reporter Joey Wagner hit three topics involving Illinois sports.

 The topics Stevens and Wagner hit on for this debut edition are: